retaildevcrews/helm-validate-devcontainer/README.md

 helm template samples/chart/ngsa| kubeconform -strict -
 ```

 It's important to note that you may encounter an error with the previous command regarding a missing schema for ServiceMonitor.
-This occurs because Custom Resources (CRs) are not native Kubernetes objects and, therefore, are not included in the default schema.
-If your CRs are present in [Datree's CRDs-catalog](https://github.com/datreeio/CRDs-catalog), you can specify this project as an additional registry for schema lookup.
+This occurs because Custom Resource Definitions (CRDs) are not native Kubernetes objects and, therefore, are not included in the default schema.
+If your CRDs are present in [Datree's CRDs-catalog](https://github.com/datreeio/CRDs-catalog), you can specify this project as an additional registry for schema lookup.

 ```bash
 # Look in the CRDs-catalog for the desired schema/s